Vegetable-SYC/freenove-docs/docs/source/index.rst

 Thank you for choosing Freenove products!

-Get Product Manuals
+Get Product Tutorial
 ****************************************************************

-Click on the link below to obtain your product manual.
+Click on the link below to obtain your product tutorial.

 :ref:`Select by SKU (the FNK No. on the product box) <tutorial>`